zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

    In NGINX, an *upstream* refers to a group of servers that handle client requests.
 They are typically used for load balancing.

    - On the **HTTP Upstreams** form, select **Add HTTP Upstreams**.
-   - Enter a unique label for the upstream (for example, **users_upstream**).
+   - Enter a unique label for the upstream (for example, **Users Upstream**).
 This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific upstream.
-   - Enter an HTTP upstream name (for example, **upstream_1**).
+   - Enter an HTTP upstream name (for example, **users_backend**).
 We'll refer to this upstream name when we configure the augment template inputs.
    - Add an upstream server:
      - In the **Upstream Servers** pane, select **Add item**.
      - Enter the upstream server address (for example, **users1.example.com**)